10 things to do in Bryant Park NYC

 As a curiosity, on the same floor you can see the library with original furniture owned by Mary Shelley, the author of "Frankenstein or the modern Prometheus".
 One of the most unknown corners for most visitors to the New York Public Library.

-7. Join one of the tours that run through the park
+7. Join one of the tours that take you through it

 Who knew that in a park as small as Bryant Park there could be such a diversity of birds?
 If you like bird watching, between September and October the NYC Audubon platform for the protection of these animals and their habitat organizes guided tours to observe the wildlife of Bryant Park.